Still wondering which are the best online jobs for Filipinos who want to work from home? Stop now!

 Data entry is a broad term.
 But basically, it means that you’ll be inputting data into a computer system in the form of numbers, symbols, or letters.

 You will translate information from documents and files among other formats.
+Here’s a list of some of the tasks you can expect to do as data entry worker:

 - Check information for accuracy